kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 different addresses.
 The fronting server, without access to the 1-RTT QUIC frames being exchanged, cannot track the mapping of the Connection IDs that change mid-connection.

+ODCID is necessary to decrypt an Initial packet sent in response to a Retry.
+However, the value is typically available only to the server that generates the Retry.
+The fronting server and the hidden server need to exchange the ODCID, or provide the secret for extracting the ODCID from a Retry token.

 # Security Considerations